-You must pay the tuition fee (plus any fees for meals and accommodation if staying on-site) by August 15th.
-If you haven’t paid in full by this deadline, your enrollment will be cancelled and the next person on the waiting list will be given your spot.
+You must pay the tuition fee (plus any fees for meals and accommodation if staying on-site) by August 12th.
+If you haven’t paid in full by this deadline, your enrollment will be canceled and the next person on the waiting list will be given your spot.

 If the course is full, can I join a waiting list?